-We talked to Leart Zogjani of Symbolt, the only platform for graphic designers and clients to design and change text together, without breaking the design and here is what he said about it.
+Leart Zogjani of Symbolt tells us about the only platform for graphic designers and clients to design and change text together, without breaking the design.

 First of all, how are you and your family doing in these COVID-19 times?